dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 When calling a functional, the types of the eFP/D arguments are known.

 By the proposal of this DIP,
-in a warrant attribute context, a call to a functional is legal if, and only if, the functional is annotated with that warrant attribute and all argument types are.
+in a warrant attribute context, a call to a functional is valid if, and only if, the functional is annotated with that warrant attribute and all argument types are.
 (As in the current state of the language, if a parameter type to the functional is annotated with a warrant attribute, i.e. stating a requirement, and the supplied argument fails to have this warrant attribute, it is a type mismatch;